Bio Pics Video

 Starting out as a back-up guitarist/vocalist in an acoustic duo with long time friend, Bob Bohne', occasional lead vocal opportunities fanned Croce's interest to sing more and a solo act was born.
 Bob landed his first professional job writing and singing commercial jingles at Music Market Studios in Philadelphia.
 This valuable experience, and the encouragement from the Studio President, Ron Mecale, helped Bob Croce develop into one of the Philadelphia areaís most prominent and prolific performers.

-Several colleges and universities, hundreds of corporate and private events and literally thousands of club engagements have been the mainstay of Bob's performance scheduling for nearly four decades.
+Several colleges and universities, hundreds of corporate and private events and literally thousands of club engagements have been the mainstay of Bob's performance scheduling for over four decades.
 Early influences inspiring Bobís interpretive work include James Taylor (a specialty), Jackson Browne (also a specialty), Neil Young, Eric Clapton, Van Morrison, Cat Stevens and the Beatles to name just a few favorites.
 While loving and performing some songs by his famous first cousin, Jim Croce, Bob has quietly bowed to Jimís limelight in favor of building his own grassroots following.

 Bob has also gathered fans on the 'big stage' opening for (and sometimes sharing the stage with) several national acts such as Doc Watson, Dave Mason, Jerry Jeff Walker, Jonathan Edwards, Phoebe Snow, Nicolette Larson, 38 Special, Tom Chapin, Mike Auldridge, Ralph McTell, Robin & Linda Williams, Mac McAnally, Michael Cooney, Preston Reed, Michael Carabello, Frankie Avalon and Steve Landesberg.
 Bob has won local trade magazine awards and competitions for his performing as well as a national award from the American Song Festival for his writing.
 Some of the noted venues Bob has performed at include: The Main Point, The Birchmere, The Theater of the Living Arts (TLA), The Painted Bride Arts Center, Cherry Tree Folk Club, J.C.
 Dobbs, Ripley Theater and Mendell Theater.
 Bob has also been the featured guest artist on several radio and television programs including the renowned and reputably greatest radio folk show in America, The Gene Shay Program.